DarkGhostHunter/Laralerts/README.md

 ### Persistent Alerts

-Since alerts are [flashed into the session](https://laravel.com/docs/8.x/session#flash-data), these last only for next response, or after the next redirect.
+Alerts only last for the actual request.
+On Redirects, these are [flashed into the session](https://laravel.com/docs/8.x/session#flash-data) so these are available on the next request.

 To make any alert persistent you can use the `persistAs()` method with a key to identify the alert.
-This ensures subsequent calls using the same persistence key don't duplicate (but overwrites) the same Alert.

 ```php
 alert()->message('Your disk size is almost full')->types('danger')->persistAs('disk.full');
 ```

-> Only the last alert persisted with the same key will be persisted.
+> When setting a persitant alert with the same key, it will be replaced for the latter.

 Once you're done, you can delete the persistent Alert using `abandon()` directly from the helper with the name of the persisted Alert.
 It will return `true` if the persisted Alert is found, or `false` if not.
-For example, we can abandon the previous alert of the disk of the user is no longer full.
+For example, we can abandon the previous alert if the disk is no longer full.

 ```php
 if ($disk->notFull()) {